I've Been a Stylist for 20 Years—These Are the Key Buys on My Autumn Wish List

 SHOP ANGIE SMITH'S 2025 EDIT:

-1. The Easy Knit
+1. The Coat

-2. The Staple Shorts
+2. The Nice Top

 I’m really feeling the colour marigold at the moment and keep seeing little pops of it here and there.
 This incredibly easy dress by one of my favourite brands comes with a sash that can be worn with the dress to pull in the waist it and would also look great with denim.
 The sash also works as a headscarf and I'd play with styling this dress over trousers, too.